Table of Contents

-The danger with a debt consolidation is that it gives you the illusion that you are saving money and tempts you to spend even more.
+The danger with debt consolidation is that it gives you the illusion that you are saving money and tempts you to spend even more.
 If you got into trouble because of spending tendencies in the first place, then taking on this type of debt relief may actually make your debt problems worse.

 The key to making a debt consolidation successful is to avoid taking on new debt.
-For this to work, you need to address the behavior that got you into trouble in the first place.
+For this to work, you need to address the behaviour that got you into trouble in the first place.

-Stop using the credit cards.
+Stop using credit cards.
 Cut them if you have to or just close the accounts.
 And then get help from a debt professional.

-When you come to us at Richard Killen & Associates we will make sure to help you put measures in place to prevent your debt problems from happening again in future.
+When you come to us at Richard Killen & Associates we will make sure to help you put measures in place to prevent your debt problems from happening again in the future.
 We believe strongly that while it is important to understand the main circumstance that started the debt problem, it is more important to set in place a plan to prevent it from recurring.
 We will help you create a budget and work out a plan to repay all of your debt and get your finances back on track.